 The park occupies the entire western end of the island and includes several beach access points.
 Other than the campground and park offices, there is no habitation for about 6 miles until you reach the outskirts of the resort town of Pensacola Beach.
 There you can find more populated beaches, lots of amusements, places to dine, and exotic beverages.

 Fort Pickens Campground Review

 The Fort Pickens campground is set about a half mile east of the old fort, nestled between the remains of several of the coastal artillery gun batteries that were constructed during World War II.
-The campground offers 180 sites with water and electrical hookups.
-The bath units also have showers.
+The campground offers 180 sites, with water and electrical hookups on 138 sites.
+(Nov 30, 2018 update.
+Recently 42 sites in the B&D areas have been converted to Tent-only) The bath units also have showers.
 Many of the sites are paved, some have 50 amp service, and some are large enough for very large units.
 Some of the sites are suitable only for small motorhomes, RV popups, or tents.
 There is also a group campground.
 There is a sprinkling of trees within the campground and the entire campground complex is surrounded by bayous and natural gulf island trees, shrubs, flowers, dunes and vegetation.
-Some of the areas within the park and near the campground are protected wildlife sancturaries and bird watching is a popular activity.
+Some of the areas within the park and near the campground are protected wildlife sanctuaries and bird watching is a popular activity.
 There were at least two occupied Osprey nests you could see from the campground.

 There are hiking trails from the campground to the Fort Pickens restoration and museum, from the campground to the sand beaches facing the gulf, to the beaches on Pensacola Bay, between the two major camping areas, to some of the World War II Gun Battery encampments, and to picnic pavilions in the park.
 And there are several miles of sand beach to hike!